akshay1dhingra/cryptocurrency-cli-app/blog.md

 LOG: I figured out why BASH was not printing out my 'puts' list immediately.
 BASH uses unix commands and when BASH is used on windows, it inherits the unix behavior of buffering strings internally and writing the output in bigger chunks.
 This was solved by adding 'STDOUT.sync = true' in my '.call' method before the command line hits the chunk of strings.
 When sync mode is true, all output is immediately flushed to the underlying operating system and is not buffered internally.

 LOG: followed the video up until 35.23 and getting a weird error when running the bin/crypto file it is saying that cli.rb line 37 has a string literal in condition and in cli.rb line 19 'block in list_coins has an undefined 'name' for "Bitcoin":String <NoMethodError>... not sure why thats happening because I have given .name the attr_accessor :name... could be something else.

 02/01/18

-LOG: I was able to refactor my #menu in clie.rb to correctly print the strings according to inputs.
+LOG: I was able to refactor my #menu in cli.rb to correctly print the strings according to inputs.
 Before, I would get my "does not compute" string if i ever tried to break the loop.
 Now it works fine.
 Another issue now is that my @coins array is not giving me my objects that i wish to create. need to refactor that next

+LOG: I solved the NoMethodError from last night.
+I just had to initialize the object with a new coin with its attributes so now the object has a name, price, etc that i can call on.
+I am now facing a new error.
+The progam initializes properly and spits out the list of coins with its name attribute correctly the first time, but when i call on 'list_coins' method to print out the list of coins again, I am getting duplicates of the coins.